marcosdanielr/vaden/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Financial Support

+If you find VADEN useful for your projects, consider supporting our development efforts:
+- [Support us on Apoia.se](https://apoia.se/vaden) - Help ensure the continued development and maintenance of this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.